mailcheck/mailcheck-objectivec/README.md

 Usage
 -----

-Copy mailcheck.h and mailcheck.m from the Library folder to your project.
+Copy mailcheck.h and mailcheck.m from the Mailcheck folder to your project.

 ```Objective-C
 #import "Mailcheck.h"